This is the "Home" page of the "Plagiarism Prevention & Awareness" guide.

 • Submitting as one's own original work material that has been produced through unacknowledged collaboration with others.

-Cyber-cheating is another form of plagiarism and includes:
+Online cheating s another form of plagiarism and includes:

 • Cutting and pasting someone else's Web work and submitting it as your own;